memetalk/memetalk/README.md

 ## Running

-Copy meme.config.sample to ~/.meme.config and, from the repository directory, just run:
+Copy meme.config.sample to ~/.meme.config.
+Edit the paths within "override_to_local" key so they point to the correct directories.
+Then, from the repository directory, just run:

 ```
-$  ./meme memetalk/stdlib/hello_world.me
+$ ./meme central/stdlib/hello_world.me
    ```